 The following exercises are examples of those that may be used in the rehabilitation of a lateral cartilage meniscus injury.
 Both mobility, stretching, strengthening and proprioception exercises are important.

+The following is for information purposes only.
 We recommend seeking professional advice before attempting any rehabilitation exercises.

 This exercise is extremely important not only to improve the mobility of the injured knee but it will also help maintain the strength of the quadriceps and hamstrings in the early stages of rehabilitation.
 These movements can also help to decrease the swelling surrounding the knee.